Skip to main content

 Secret letter sent to British Secret Services

 During the Second World War, some British prisoners of war were able to send and receive secret messages and intelligence.
-On display in our Great Escapes exhibition, this document shows one of the creative ways these messages were concealed to avoid detection.
+This document shows one of the creative ways these messages were concealed to avoid detection.

 Image 1 of 2